Quantum unital Otto heat engines: using Kirkwood-Dirac quasi-probability for the engine's coherence to stay alive: Dephased and undephased Quantum Otto heat engines

 \subsection{Cumulants of the undephased engine}

 In the previous subsection, we showed how one could obtain the cumulants of the thermodynamic quantities from the characteristic function.
 However, from Eqs. (\ref{chiF}) and (\ref{FFF}), we see that the cumulants are computed with respect to the dephased states of the system.
-This is a result of \textit{measuring strongly} the working medium between the strokes.
+This is a result of \textit{measuring projectively} the working medium between the strokes.
 Actually, in this case, all the coherence created in the energy eigenbasis gets killed by the measurement.
 Thus, the important question now is: how can one compute the cumulants of the undephased engine?

 A quick answer to this question is: for the averages, one can see that when we eliminate the dephasing channel in Eq. (\ref{chiF}), then we would obtain the average energies of the undephased engine, given in section (\ref{ude}).
-This would motivate us to do the same thing for higher cumulants.
+This would motivate us to do the same thing for higher cumulants; see Appendix \ref{hjkjkl} for more details.
 In this situation, the CF Eq. (\ref{Chi}) becomes,

 The subscript $UDE$ refers to the fact that this CF is for the undephased engine.
 Similarly to Eq. (\ref{PWQ}), the CF in Eq. (\ref{chiFF}) follows from the next $\textit{ quasiprobability distribution}$,